-If the Complainant fails to appear at the scheduled formal Grievance Hearing, the Hearing Officer may make a determination to postpone the hearing for a period of time not to exceed five business days, or may make a determination that the party has waived his/her right to a hearing.
+If the Complainant fails to appear at the scheduled formal Grievance Hearing, the Hearing Officer may make a determination to postpone the, or may make a determination that the party has waived his/her right to a hearing.

 Both the Complainant and AMHA shall be notified of the determination by the Hearing Officer.
 A determination that the Complainant has waived his right to a hearing shall not constitute a waiver of any right the Complainant may have to contest AMHA's disposition of the Grievance in a court.